Skip to Main Content

 • Whether the cancer has spread

-• How the tumor responds to treatment
+• Tumor response to treatment

-Support for neuroblastoma patients
+Support for children with neuroblastoma

 Health after cancer

 Regular medical checkups by a primary health care provider are important to watch for health problems that can develop years after therapy.
+Survivors treated with chemotherapy or radiation should be monitored for long-term and late effects of therapy.
+Problems due to treatment could include:

 Key points about neuroblastoma